Bulgarian Dancing

 Susan has been learning and performing all the Balkan dances since the 1990s.
 She taught the Reed College folkdance class for many years and was a performer and choreographer in the late Portland dance ensemble Naslada, and is the dancer who consistently remembers how all the dances that Ahmet taught 20 years ago go.

-Beginning Balkan Dancing
+Beginning Balkan & Romanian Dancing

 Jana Rickel